ggaswint/ARIANNAanalysis/README.md

 **plotExpectedEfieldVsPrecitedEfieldSpice2018.py**
 Makes the second figure shown in this ReadMe file.
 Plots the expected electric field over the predicted electric field for the SPICEcore data in 2019.
 2019 used due to discrepancies between transmitter signal amplitudes between 2019 and 2019, and the expected electric field was given at the end of 2019.

+**plotGetAndSaveAnechoicDataFrom2018SPICEpulserANDAddsReconstructedPolarization.py**
+Processes and saves the anechoic chamber data for the SPICE pulser along with making comparison plots to the reconstructed polarization for the SPICE 2018 data in station 51.
+A lot of processing in this file.

 **plotPolarization.py**
 Plots the polarization data obtained from **getElectricFieldDataAtReciever.py**.